 Examine The Search Volume Of Each Keyword

 You’ve compiled a list of several keywords using one or more of the tools above.
 The next step is to choose what’s best for your site.
 After all, the entire list won’t bring you the traffic you need.
 So, how do you select the right keywords?
 For a start, look at the number of times people search for the word or phrase.
 This is known as search volume.
 Some keywords have a high search volume.

 Consequently, there’s a lot of competition for these target words.
 This makes it hard for you to rank for them because you’ll probably be going against the big boys.
 If you’re starting out at the bottom, you might want to pick out the words with low volume and less competition.
 This will help you to establish yourself gradually in that particular niche.
 As you gain traction, choose the more competitive words with higher volume to establish your brand.

 Determining what is high or low depends entirely on your industry or niche.
 For instance, in some sectors, 1000 queries for a word are few.
-On the other hand, 200 hundred searches for a single word is high in some circles.
+On the other hand, 200 hundred searches for a single word are high in some circles.

 You’ll have to know your field pretty well to understand what a high or low search volume is.
 Adding to the previously mentioned tools, you can use Google Trends as an eCommerce keyword research tool for search volume.

 One of the positives of this tool is that it shows you seasonal trends for your words.
 You can push certain words at certain times of the year since you’re more likely to get hits then.
 Now you have filtered your list down to get the keywords with the perfect search volume.
 What next?

 Choose The Words That Fit Your Product

 Not all the words with the ideal search volume help your Shopify store.
 They might be in the same industry but don’t really apply to your niche.
 For example, you might find that “nylon t-shirts men” has the right amount of monthly queries.
 It’s the perfect amount of traffic to direct to your online store.

 The catch?
 Your site only has cotton t-shirts.
 If you optimize your pages for this keyword, you’ll draw in traffic, no doubt.
 However, you won’t convert this traffic into sales because you don’t have what the potential customers wanted.
 You increase your site’s bounce rate.
 And search engines pick up on that.
 If people are leaving your website as soon as they click on it, there must be something wrong.

 Pick Keywords That Attract Buyers

 Familiar with the word “tire kickers”?
 These are individuals that show apparent interest in a product.
-However, they dilly dally around and buy.
-And a seller, you’ve wasted time and money dealing with them.
+However, they dilly-dally around and buy.
+And as a seller, you’ve wasted time and money dealing with them.

 Through the previous three steps, you’ve cut your list down to several keywords that would put your brand on the map.
 However, now you have to select the words that show that a searcher is ready to buy.

 Ranking for these words increases your chances of getting traffic that will actually convert instead of attracting tire kickers.
 How do you know that a keyword shows intent to buy?
 Some keywords are precise.
 For example, if someone types in “cheap v neck men’s shirt”, they’re most likely looking to make a purchasing decision.

 Alternatively, you can use your eCommerce keyword research tool to find out.
 Google Keyword Planner shows you the bid prices for different keywords.
 If brands are paying top dollar for a click on an ad with that keyword, the ROI must be significant.
 In other words, people are looking to buy when they use that keyword or phrase in the search engine.

 You now have your list of keywords that will bring in convertible traffic.
-Use the different SEO methods to get your pages to rank high in search engines.
+Use the different ecommerce SEO methods to get your pages to rank high in search engines.
 And to make the most dollars out of that traffic, you need a high-converting Shopify theme.

 Debutify has everything you need to convert visitors into sales.
 Download Debutify now, completely free.